ARM-software/EndpointAI/Kernels/ARM-Optimized/DSP/Source/FilteringFunctions/arm_iir_f32/README.md

 [CMSIS-DSP](https://github.com/ARM-software/CMSIS-DSP) with ARMv8.1M **Helium** assembly (relies on [CMSIS-5](https://github.com/ARM-software/CMSIS_5) Core)

-12th order IIR filter for single-precision floating-point values
+IIR filter for single-precision floating-point values To be used with care for high order filters as precision is decreasing compared to 64-bit float references